How will energy prices change?

 What are current energy prices?

-On typical use, a household paying by Direct Debit pays £1,738 a year under the current Price Cap.
+On typical use, a household paying by Direct Debit pays £1,849 a year under the current Price Cap.
+This will fall to £1,720 a year from 1 July.
 But remember, the cap doesn't limit how much you pay, it's a cap on what you pay for each unit of gas and electricity that you use, plus it sets a maximum daily standing charge (what you pay to have your home connected to the grid) – so if you use more, you pay more.

-The table below shows the average unit rates and standing charges per day (these vary by region) under the current Price Cap.
+The tables below show the average unit rates and standing charges per day (these vary by region) under the current Price Cap from 1 April and from 1 July.

-For a region-by-region breakdown of what you're currently paying, see our Energy Price Cap rates guide or see our 'What you'll pay from January' calculator for an estimate of how much you should be paying under the current Cap.
+For a region-by-region breakdown of what you're currently paying, see our Energy Price Cap rates guide or see our 'What you'll pay from July' calculator for an estimate of how much you should be paying under the Cap.

 Gas | Electricity | |